Areas of Application

 AXRY-NGX bearings can be equipped with inductive angle measurement systems.
 These systems are available in incremental or absolute versions, offered as single-head or multi-head systems in various accuracy grades.

-myonic only provides the "mechanical part" - the bearing including installed measuring ring and threaded outer ring for axial or radial scanning head mounting.
+myonic supplies only the "mechanical part", i.e. the bearing including the installed measuring ring and the threaded outer ring for mounting an axial or radial scanning head.

-By mounting the measuring ring directly on the bearing ring, concentricity errors relative to the shaft (table) are minimized, achieving highest accuracies of a few angular seconds.
+By mounting the measuring ring directly on the bearing ring, the concentricity error relative to the shaft (table) is minimized, achieving the highest accuracies of a few angular seconds.

 More information: Axial/Radial Bearing Angle Measurement Systems →